teamdynamite25-design/Machine/ShoeFlex/SETUP.md

 2. Run `npm run build` to regenerate the `docs/` folder
 3. Commit changes to trigger auto-deployment

-Your shoe store is now ready for the web! 🚀
+Your LabXpert - Store is now ready for the web! 🚀